lee-joanne/yakker-frontend/README.md

 ![Screenshot of Sign Up Page Validation](documentation/signuppage-validate.png)

-The login page and sign-up page are two separate pages where users can log in with an existing account or create a new account.
+The login page and sign-up page are two separate pages where users can log in with an existing account or sign up to create a new account.
 The authentication and account creation is handled in the back end using Django all-auth.
-Form validation is in place on the sign-up page where all fields are required.
+Form validation is in place in the sign-up page where all fields are required.
 Form validation is also in place where the user must put in the same password twice when confirming the creation of their password.
 An email address is not required for signing up, which is a very important feature of Yakker as we want our users to feel protected.
 When users are logged in, their logged-in status will remain for twenty-four hours thanks to axios intereceptors.
 The users will not have to constantly log back in when being away from the website for a few hours, which greatly enhances user experience and will keep users more engaged.
 If a logged-in user tries to access the sign-up or log-in pages, they will be automatically redirected to homepage.

 User stories covered: